Treating Adhesive Capsulitis/Frozen Shoulder/Locked Shoulder

 Cytokines play a pivotal role in the generation and management of immune and inflammatory responses.
 When produced in excess amounts, the body (and specifically, the immune system) are thrown into chaos.

-What results is an abnormal immune response of the body against cells and tissues found throughout the body, including the shoulder.
+What results is an abnormal immune response of the body against tissues found throughout the body, including the shoulder.
 In essence, the immune system can not differentiate between normal and abnormal substances and sets itself on a course of self-destruction.
 Over time, the shoulder joint capsule can slowly weaken and break down, leading to stiffness and general weakness of the shoulder.

 What is interesting is that one portion of the immune system is attacking the body while other segments of the immune system will attempt to heal the damage that is being done.
 The end result is an excess build-up of fibrous tissue that once again - bonds to healthy tissue and causes loss in range of motion - the Frozen Shoulder so to speak.

-Hypothyroidism results from the thyroid gland being unable to make enough thyroxine, which causes many of the body's functions to slow down.
+Hypothyroidism results from the thyroid gland being unable to make enough hormones, which causes many of the body's functions to slow down.
 Included is the ability of the body to remodel damaged muscle and connective tissue.
 The body lacks the fuel it needs to heal - resulting in a long recovery process, especially in the case of Frozen Shoulder.

 These potential risk factors should be looked at immediately, no matter what stage of Frozen Shoulder you are in.